hasura/ndc-spec/specification/src/specification/queries/arguments.md

 # Arguments

-_Collection arguments_ parameterize an entire collection, and must be provided in queries wherever the collection is referenced, either directly, or via relationships,
+_Collection arguments_ parameterize an entire collection, and must be provided in queries wherever the collection is referenced, either directly, or via relationships.

+_Field_ arguments parameterize a single field, and must be provided wherever that field is referenced.

 ## Collection Arguments